sagecodes/intro-tableau/README.md

 ### Setup

 - Install [Tableau Public](https://public.tableau.com/en-us/s/)

-- Download or clone the data in this repo.(shortcut:)
+- Download or clone the data in this [repo](https://github.com/sagecodes/tableau-datasets)(shortcut:)

-- Navigate to this repo(the one you're looking at) to follow along and save for later(shortcut:)!
+- Navigate to this [repo](https://github.com/sagecodes/tableau-datasets)(the one you're looking at) to follow along and save for later(shortcut:)!

 ### FAQ

-- s
-- s
+- Wifi: Look for password on walls
+- Bathrooms: Behind you down the hall to the left
+- Kitchen outside back classroom door with Coffee & Tea!
+- Snacks + water in back of room

 What this workshop is